Bakkoush/10_health_33751418/README.md

-Best way to see the README.md is to select code because the diagrams look broken on the first selection
+Best way to see the README.md is to select code because the diagrams look broken on the preview section

 1. Application Outline